microsoft/vscode-docs-authoring/docs-article-templates/README.md

 ## To apply a template in VS Code

 1. Ensure the Docs Article Templates extension is installed and enabled.
 1. If you don't have the Docs Markdown extension installed, hit F1 to open the command palette, start typing "template" to filter, then click `Docs: Template`.
-If you do have Docs Markdown installed, you can user either the command palette or click `Alt+M` to bring up the Docs Markdown QuickPick menu, then select Template from the list.
+If you do have Docs Markdown installed, you can use either the command palette or click `Alt+M` to bring up the Docs Markdown QuickPick menu, then select Template from the list.
 1. Select the desired template from the list that appears.

 ![apply template](../media/video/apply-template.gif)